 PO52 No example provided.

 Development maintains the environmental values of waterway ecosystems.

 PO53 No example provided.

 A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest.

+PO54 E54

-PO54 E54 Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
+Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
 The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.

-point of discharge.

 Stormwater management system

-PO55 E55
+P055 E55

 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
 The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.

-PO56 E56
+P056 E56

 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots and allow safe and convenient access for pedestrians and cyclists.
 Drainage pathways are provided to accommodate overland flows from roads and public open space areas.
 The overland flow paths have a minimum width of 8m and are designed and constructed to allow safe and convenient access for pedestrians and cyclists.

 PO57 E57

 Provide measures to properly manage surface flows for the 1% AEP event (for the fully developed catchment) draining to and through the land to ensure no actionable nuisance is created to any person or premises as a result of the development.
 The development must not result in ponding on adjacent land, redirection of surface flows to other premises or blockage of a surface flow relief path for flows exceeding the design flows for any underground system within the development.
 The stormwater drainage system is designed and constructed in accordance with Planning scheme policy - Integrated design.

-PO58 No example provided.
+P058 No example provided.

-The stormwater management system is designed to: a. protect the environmental values in downstream
+The stormwater management system is designed to:

+a. protect the environmental values in downstream waterways;

-waterways; b. maintain ground water recharge areas;
+b. maintain ground water recharge areas;

-- preserve existing natural wetlands and associated buffers: - d. avoid disturbing soils or sediments; - avoid altering the natural hydrologic regime in acid e. sulfate soil and nutrient hazardous areas: - f. maintain and improve receiving water quality; - protect natural waterway configuration; g. - h. protect natural wetlands and vegetation; - protect downstream and adjacent properties; i. - j. protect and enhance riparian areas.

-- utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and - are coordinated with civil and other landscaping works.

-Note - Refer to Planning scheme policy - Integrated design for guidance on how to demonstrate achievement of this performance outcome.
+- C. preserve existing natural wetlands and associated buffers; d. avoid disturbing soils or sediments; e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas; f. maintain and improve receiving water quality; g. protect natural waterway configuration; h. protect natural wetlands and vegetation; i. protect downstream and adjacent properties; j. protect and enhance riparian areas.
+PO5 9 No example provided.
+Desi syste gn and construction of the stormwater management em: a. utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and b. are coordinated with civil and other landscaping works. guid e - Refer to Planning scheme policy - Integrated design for ance on how to demonstrate achievement of this performance ome.

-Native vegetation where not located in the Environmental areas overlay

-Reconfiguring a lot facilitates the retention of native vegetation by:

-- incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; - ensuring habitat trees are located outside a development footprint.
+Native vegetation where not located in the Environmental areas overlay PO6 0 No example provided.
+Reconfiguring a lot facilitates the retention of native vegetation by: a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
 Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and ongoing wildlife movement;
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed.
+C. providing safe, unimpeded, convenient and ongoing wildlife movement;